-Note Notes: - prior to issue in following categories stated exams required 1 Aeroplane Prior to the issue of a pressurised aircraft type rating in Groups 5 or 6 , a pass in Subject 5 is required.
+1 Aeroplane Prior to the issue of a pressurised aircraft type rating in Groups 5 or 6 , a pass in Subject 5 is required.
 2 Powerplant Prior to the issue of category, either subjects 4 or 6 and either subjects 7 or 8 required, dependent upon the aspirations of the candidate.
-Only need to take one each of the paired subjects.
-All four subjects must be taken for all four rating specialities 3 Electrical Prior to the issue of a type rating in Group 2 a pass in Subjects12 & 13 is required 4 Instrument Prior to the issue of a rating in Group 2 or 3 a pass in Subjects12 &14 is required 5 Radio Prior to the issue of a rating in Groups 2, 3 or 4 a pass in Subjects12 &15 is required
+Candidates only need to take one each of the paired subjects.
+All four subjects must be taken for all four rating specialities 3 Electrical Prior to the issue of a type rating in Group 2 a pass in subjects 12 & 13 is required 4 Instrument Prior to the issue of a rating in Group 2 or 3 a pass in subjects 12 &14 is required 5 Radio Prior to the issue of a rating in Groups 2, 3 or 4 a pass in subjects 12 &15 is required

-Note 1: To perform maintenance on an Aeroplane or Rotorcraft principally constructed of FRP (Fibreglass reinforced plastic) the holder must hold the specific type rating or applicable group rating, and have passed subject 22 or completed and obtained a competency certificate from an industry conducted course of at least 6 hours or equivalent on-line training.
+Note 1: To perform maintenance on an aeroplane or rotorcraft principally constructed of FRP (fibreglass reinforced plastic) the holder must hold the specific type rating or applicable group rating and, can demonstrate training or experience which ensures an appropriate level of competency.
+For example, a certificate of competency from a similar skilled industry conducted course, such as boat building, of at least 6 hours or equivalent on-line training would be considered sufficient. have passed subject 22 or completed and obtained a competency certificate from an industry conducted course of at least 6 hours or equivalent on line training.

-Note 2: The holder of either Aeroplane or Rotorcraft Group 2 will be granted the applicable Group 1 Rating.
-The holder a Powerplant Group 2 will be granted the Group 1 rating if AC66-2.7 subject 07 Piston engines has been passed.
+Note 2: The holder of either Aeroplane or Rotorcraft Group 2 rating will be granted the applicable Group 1 rating.
+The holder of a Powerplant Group 2 will be granted the Group 1 rating if AC66-2.7 Subject 07 Piston engines has been passed.